smbc-digital/iag-webapp/test/StockportWebappSnapshotTests/readme.md

 });
 ```

+To update a structure snapshot test, simply remove the existing one within `snapshot.js` and rerun the test suite.
+For an image snapshot test, delete each of the desktop, mobile, and tablet snapshots before rerunning.

 ### Config

-The the image snapshot module can be configured with a failure thethhold.
-This can be useful for dealing with minute differences between browser versions, or where the image taken isn't exactly pixle perfect.
+The the image snapshot module can be configured with a failure threshold.
+This can be useful for dealing with minute differences between browser versions, or where the image taken isn't exactly pixel perfect.

 More information can be found [here](https://github.com/simonsmith/cypress-image-snapshot)